Eglė the Queen of Serpents: Africa

+West Africa

 Professor Loreto Todd collected a West African (Cameroon) tale titled Bibaiyibaiyi an di papa-wata (Bibaiyibaiyi and the Papa-Water).
 In this tale, the heroine goes fishing and a creature named Papa-Water appears to her, intent on marrying her.
 Papa-Water gives her plenty of fish and teaches her a magic song to summon him and the fishes.
 A group of boys overhears the incantation and summons Papa-Water to kill him.
 The story was considered by folklorist Dan Ben-Amos as belonging to the type 425M.
 He also claimed that this narrative was "a common African variation on the Cupid and Psyche theme".

 In another West African folktale from the Mandinga people, A noiva da serpente ("The Serpent's Bride"), there lived two sisters, Cumba and Sira.
 Sira bakes flour breads with "hydromel" (mead) to take to a mysterious person.
 Cumba follows her sister to a location near the water, and sees Sira chanting a song to summon an enchanted serpent from the waters.
 After Sira leaves, Cumba returns home to tell her mother everything.
 The girl returns to the beach with an armed man and sings the song of invocation.
 The serpent emerges from the water and is killed by the man.
 Later, Sira eats some food her mother prepared and a hen reveals it is made from the flesh of the serpent.
 Saddened with grief, she decides to enter the sea and a wave washes over her.